Istanbul pogrom: Georgian exodus

 The Georgian community in Istanbul was also affected.
 It is estimated that there were about 10,000 Catholic Georgian residents in Istanbul in 1955.
 Most of the Georgians emigrated to Australia, Canada, Europe and the United States following the pogrom.
 As of 1994, there were only about 200 Catholic Georgians and a handful of Jewish Georgian families left in Istanbul.

 Trials in Turkey

 After the military coup of 1960, Menderes and Zorlu were charged at the Yassıada trials in 1960–61 with violating the constitution.
 The trial also made reference to the pogrom, for which they were blamed.
 The accused were denied fundamental rights regarding their defence, and they were found guilty and sentenced to death by hanging.

 Later careers of press people involved

-The editor of the Istanbul Ekspres, Gökşin Sipahioğlu, went on to found Sipa Press; an international photo agency based in France.
+The editor of the İstanbul Ekspres, Gökşin Sipahioğlu, went on to found Sipa Press; an international photo agency based in France.
 The owner, Mithat Perin, already a DP member, became a parliamentarian.